Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### Code-Side Deliverability Hardening
 - Dual-part emails: The backend now sends both `text/plain` and `text/html` bodies for all alert emails.
 Many receivers score plain-text positively.
 - Transactional headers: Adds `List-Unsubscribe` and `List-Unsubscribe-Post: List-Unsubscribe=One-Click`, a consistent `X-Mailer`, and a category header to help mailbox classification.
+When `PUBLIC_BASE_URL` and `UNSUBSCRIBE_SECRET` are set, a one-click HTTP List-Unsubscribe URL is added alongside the mailto link.
 - Disable tracking: Click- and open-tracking are disabled on alert emails to avoid link rewriting and tracking pixels that can push messages to Promotions/Spam.
+- Unsubscribe persistence: Users who click the one‑click unsubscribe are stored in `UNSUBSCRIBE_STORE_FILE`; all future sends to them are skipped.
 - Stable reference ID: Adds an `X-Entity-Ref-ID` derived from the alert to aid thread detection and support.
 - Consistent Reply-To: Sets `Reply-To` to the sender for consistent header presence.